 If you must remove hairs on your face using a laser device, avoid your eyes.
 We would have advised you to wear ocular protection devices during such treatment, but how will you see what you’re doing with your eyes closed?

 So our best advice for facial hair removal treatments would be to visit a clinic for professional services.
-If you are in or around Denver, contact us today to schedule your free consultation or go ahead to book an appointment with us here.
+If you are in or around Denver, contact us today to schedule your free consultation or book an appointment with us here.

 2. Don’t use your laser device over a tattooed area